enricobottazzi/tomaquet-ecc/README.md

 - [ ] Add DHKE support
 - [ ] Add Scheme for nullifiers
 - [ ] Publish the repo and add link inside the cryptography forum
+- [ ] Add operations over a finite field in SSS and DKG
+- [ ] Add function to perform partial signature from a secret share
+- [ ] Add resources
+- [ ] Add SSS distributed key generation
+- [ ] Compute public key from secret share in a distributed way

 Original scheme